 [53:06] Todd’s closing thoughts

-Welcome fellow entrepreneurs to the entrepreneur adventure podcast, where we talk about Amazon wholesale and how you can use it to build an eCommerce empire, a side hustle or anything in between.
+Welcome fellow entrepreneurs to the Amazon Seller School podcast, where we talk about Amazon wholesale and how you can use it to build an eCommerce empire, a side hustle or anything in between.
 And now your host, Todd Welch,

 What’s going on, everybody welcome to episode 45 to the entrepreneur venture podcast, and today we are diving into repricing on Amazon.
 I’ve got on Ian from sellersnap.io, which is the repricer that I have switched to.
 And a lot of other big Amazon sellers are switching to because they have this thing called AI repricing or artificial intelligence repricing, which goes a step above and beyond a lot of their competition.
 And we really dive in today tips and tricks and tactics that you can do with repricing, and also why you should have repricing as an Amazon seller.
 So really good episode, a lot of really great information.
 So you’re definitely gonna want to stay tuned.
 Listen to this.
 You’re going to pick up some tips and tricks if you already have a repricer.
 And then if you’re not sure what a reprice there is or why you would want to reprice there for selling on Amazon, definitely going to want to stay tuned because we dive into that world as well.